 Located at 19/1029 Manly Road Tingalpa, this is at the affordable end of the spectrum of fresh seafood near Brisbane.
 They offer prawns, oysters, barramundi, parrot fish, snapper and much more.
 If you have something specific, they suggest calling ahead to ensure they will have it.

 Open Hours: They encourage early morning Christmas Eve shopping.
 There will not be huge lines but it’s a big day.
 They close once seafood has run out or at closing time.
 Whatever happens first so arrive early if you can!
-Marine World Seafood Cafe are open on Christmas Even from 6:30am – 8:00pm.
+Find out exact opening times on their website – Marine World Seafood Cafe.

 Ordering Instructions: Pre-orders are available but not explicitly encouraged.
 For “very” local people who can leave a deposit, pre-ordering and delivery will be on a “case by case” basis.